Research

 EEG

-The NEAARRD lab employs multiple methodologies across social sciences and life sciences to address research questions related to the broad themes of our lab (e.g. emerging adulthood, stress and trauma, addiction, and recovery) including:
+The NEARRD lab employs multiple methodologies across social sciences and life sciences to address research questions related to the broad themes of our lab (e.g. emerging adulthood, stress and trauma, addiction, and recovery) including:

 • Longitudinal survey collection methods